1

 Completing the Statistics

-It is important to keep track of new businesses opening or closing and what type of businesses they are (retail, professional, restaurant, service, etc.), and jobs created or lost.
-Knowing the mix of businesses, the vitality of those businesses, and what types of businesses are coming and going can be valuable information for any new investors wishing to move into the district.
+This also helps to identify your mix of businesses, the vitality of those businesses, and what types of businesses are coming and going can be valuable information for any new investors wishing to move into the district.

 Note: Seasonal businesses should only be counted when they open for the first time and if they close permanently, just like any other business.
 Mobile businesses and food trucks should be counted if they spend the majority (more than 50 percent) of their business hours in the downtown district.